EthanHolleman/site_dev/content/projects/polo.md

 of X-rays and the repeating structure of protein crystals to "amplify" the extremely small signal produced by a single molecule allowing researchers, along with the help of a lot of fast-fourier transforms to piece together the 3D structure of a protein with resolutions below 1.5 Å (angstroms).
-For more information on X-ray crystallography check out IMCA-cat summer internship.

 {{< figure src="/projects/images/Lysozyme.jpg"
 title="Crystal structure of lysozyme as rendered by David Goodsell doi:10.2210/rcsb_pdb/mom_2000_9">}}